amplication/docs/docs/premium-features/custom-types-and-actions.md

 ## Modules

 Modules are organizational units that group related DTOs and Actions together.
-They help structure your application in a logical and maintainable way.
+They help structure your application in a logical and maintainable way by encapsulating a unit of business logic related to one application domain.

-Modules are closely tied to entities in your application.
-Each entity is generated as a Module containing all the DTO and API code related to that Module.
-You can also create additional Modules based on your business needs and requirements.
+By default, Amplication creates a module for each database entity in your application.
+These entity-related modules contain all the CRUD operations and associated code for that specific entity.
+However, creating modules is not limited to database entities alone.

+You can create your own custom modules based on your business needs and requirements.
+Custom modules allow you to organize and encapsulate business logic that may not directly correspond to a single database entity but rather spans across multiple entities or represents a specific functionality in your application.

+Whether it's an entity-related module or a custom module you've created, you can add custom DTOs and custom Actions to a module to define the data structures and API endpoints specific to that module's responsibilities.

 ### Create Module